Advert with Scarlett Johansson created by Yorkshire man to be shown at Super Bowl

 Martin Tighe, 35, works for creative agency Lucky Generals, who have worked on three previous adverts shown during the Super Bowl, the annual championship game of the NFL in the US.

-The game will see the Cincinatti Bengals take on the Los Angeles Rams, and the Amazon advert Martin has worked on, which features actor Scarlett Johansson and comedian Colin Jost, will be shown during the ad break before the final quarter.
+The game will see the Cincinatti Bengals take on the Los Angeles Rams, and the Amazon advert Martin has worked on, which features actor Scarlett Johansson and comedian Colin Jost, will be shown during the ad break before the final quarter, which will be at around 2.15am in the UK.

 "I studied advertising at Huddersfield Uni, then managed to get myself onto a good advertising post-graduate course called the Watford Advertising Course, which is sort of like a fast track into the ad industry," said Martin, who is from Ripponden.